25 Best Things to Do on Molokai, Hawaiʻi

 12. Maka’s Korner

-From breakfast to dinner, Maka’s Korner has truly amazing food at any time of the day!
+From breakfast to dinner, Maka’s Korner truly has amazing plate-style food at any time of the day!

-Personally, I really like Maka’s breakfast plates, but they also have great lunch wraps, as well as amazing salads and dinner plates.
+Personally, I really like Maka’s breakfast plates, but they also have great lunch wraps, as well as great salads and dinner plates.

 Yelp: Maka’s Korner